 Special "Relaxed Opening" mornings are held every month, check our events pages for more details.

 The Mary Rose Museum is located 500m (550 yds.) from the entrance to Portsmouth Historic Dockyard.
 If you are unable to walk up the site, we can come and pick you up from the entrance gate in our buggy, provided by Motorculture Ltd, with a grant from the Boshier-Hinton Foundation.
-Call us at the Mary Rose on +44 (0)23 9281 2931 to book in advance, or contact us when you arrive at Portsmouth Historic Dockyard.
+The buggy runs most days and visitors can request the use of the buggy when they arrive at our Visitor Centre.
+Booking in advance is not necessary.

 The Historic Dockyard site and the museum itself are fully accessible by wheelchair, and the museum houses a wheelchair accessible toilet.